-19. LIMITED LIABILITY COMPANY PROTECTION.
+- 19. LIMITED LIABILITY COMPANY PROTECTION.
 It is intended by the parties to this Agreement that the Company's services under this Agreement shall not subject the Company's individual employees, officers, shareholders, managers, members or directors to any personal legal exposure for the risks associated with the services to be rendered or the project.
-Therefore, and notwithstanding anything to the contrary contained herein, the Client agrees that as the Client's sole and exclusive remedy, any claim, demand or suit shall be directed and/or asserted only against the Company, a Delaware limited liability company, and not against any of the Company's employees, shareholders, officers, managers, members or directors.
+Therefore, and notwithstanding anything to the contrary contained herein, the Client agrees that as the Client's sole and exclusive remedy, any claim, demand or suit shall be directed and/or asserted only against the Company, a Delaware limited liability company, and not against any of the Company's employees, shareholders, officers, managers, members or directors. - 20.
+MISCELLANEOUS.

-20. MISCELLANEOUS.
 Governing Law: This Agreement shall be governed by and construed in accordance with the laws of the State of Florida, without regard to its principles of conflicts of law.
 Amendment: This Agreement may be amended, modified or supplemented, but only in writing signed by each of the parties hereto.
 Waivers: The failure of a party hereto at any time or times to require performance of any provision hereof shall in no manner affect its right at a later time to enforce the same.
 No waiver by a party of any condition or of any breach of any term contained in this Agreement shall be effective unless in writing and signed by the waiving party, and no waiver in any one or more instances shall be deemed to be a continuing waiver of any such condition or breach in other instance or a waiver of any other condition or breach of any other term.
-Severability: If any provision or sub-provisions contained herein shall not be affected thereby.
-Integration: This Agreement represents the entire understanding and agreement among the parties with respect to the subject matter hereof, and supersedes all other negotiations, understandings and representations (if any) made by and among such parties.
+Severability: If any provision or sub-provisions of this Agreement is or becomes invalid, illegal or unenforceable in any respect, the validity, legality and enforceability of the remaining provisions or sub-provisions contained herein shall not be affected thereby.
+Integration:

+This Agreement represents the entire understanding and agreement among the parties with respect to the subject matter hereof, and supersedes all other negotiations, understandings and representations (if any) made by and among such parties.
 Sovereign Immunity.
-In the event that the Client is the State of Florida or another "state agency or subdivision" within the meaning of Florida Statute Section 768.28(2), then the Company (and all the Company Parties) shall for all purposes provided in this Agreement and otherwise be deemed an agent of the Client for purposes of sovereign immunity whether under Florida Statute Section 768.28(9)(a).
-Client shall fully cooperate, at its sole cost and expense, with the Company immunity as an agent of the Client for purposes of Florida law, including without limitation under Florida Statute §768.28.
+In the event that the Client is the State of Florida or another "state agency or subdivision" within the meaning of Florida Statute Section 768.28(2), then the Company (and all the Company Parties) shall for all purposes provided in this Agreement and otherwise be deemed an agent of the Client for purposes of sovereign immunity whether under Florida Statute Section 768.28 and otherwise, including without limitation Florida Statute Section 768.28(9)(a).
+Client shall fully cooperate, at its sole cost and expense, with the Company and take all necessary and appropriate actions to qualify the Company (and the the Company Parties) for and d

-Agenda Item # 5J
+Agenda Item# 5J